rubenmromero/fastly-s3-integration/README.md

 # Fastly S3 Integration

-Fastly integration with S3 to deliver and cache assets (text files, images and other binaries) stored in multiple S3 buckets through the Fastly CDN using the following setup:
+Tutorial for Fastly integration with S3 to deliver and cache assets (text files, images and other binaries) stored in multiple S3 buckets through the Fastly CDN using the following setup:

 * 1 Fastly service
 * 1 or more user facing domains set up in Fastly